munki/munki-pkg/README.md

 }
 ```

-`munki-pkg` will now call the `keychain_profile` from the json to run as the credentials for the notarization.
+`munkipkg` will now call the `keychain_profile` from the json to run as the credentials for the notarization.

 **Creating the API key**